jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     This makes it easy to inspect individual log files and share relevant data with support teams for further troubleshooting.

-## Task 4 -- Enabling email notification
+## Step 4 - Enabling email notification

 An essential aspect of effective server management is receiving timely alerts when issues arise.
 To address this, COM provides configurable